fernandomx/boundservices/README.md

 # Android Bound Services
-App simple for demonstration the use Android Bound Services.
+A sample app for demonstration the use Android Bound Services.

 # Service:
 Is an application component that can perform